mfukuda1815/mfukuda1815/README.md

 ## Hi there 👋

 I'm Mayo!
-I'm a data analytics enthusiast with strong technical skills in Excel, Tableau, PowerBI, SQL, and Python, combined with a business-oriented mindset that helps me analyze complex problems holistically.
+I'm a human centered, result driven business data professional with strong technical skills in Excel, Tableau, PowerBI, SQL, and Python, combined with a business-oriented mindset that helps me analyze complex problems holistically.
 With 3 years of experience in project management and client success, I’ve built a strong foundation in stakeholder communication, problem-solving, and strategic execution.
 My mission is to bridge the gap between technical solutions and business needs by leveraging data analytics, AI, and process automation.

 I just completed Master’s in Business Analytics and Information Systems at the University of South Florida.
 I'm passionate about leveraging data to drive business growth, optimize operations, and support strategic decision-making.